Last updated on February 13th, 2021

 What is a banner?
 How is it linked with brushing?

 Banners are here referred to as the embellishments announcing an event or celebration.
-So, banners are celebration banners, which are purposefully created to make any event look special.
+So, banners are celebration banners, which are purposefully created using a banner maker to make any event look special.
 People can see these banners at a prominent place during an event.
 For instance, a typical design of celebration banners is in the shape of ribbons.
 Such banners are ideal for anniversaries, engagements, wedding parties, baby showers, children’s birthdays, homecoming, graduation, etc.

 Celebration banners seem to be a simple design.
 But the designers follow many basic design principles to make these banners look unique and eye-catching.
 The banners must convey the ambiance and celebration mood.
 Therefore, while creating banners, brush lettering techniques must first be learned perfectly.